chickenchickenlove/implement_raft_consensus/README.md

 - pseudo code : https://github.com/ongardie/raft-pseudocode

 ## How to Test
-- There are 98 test cases. some test cases may be flaky sometimes.
+- There are 110 test cases. some test cases may be flaky sometimes.
 - Test cases in eunit can cover this action
   - RAFT basic.
   - Split Brain
   - Split Vote
   - Joint Consensus
+  - Log Compaction
+  - Install Snapshot

 ```shell
 $ rebar3 eunit